yinhm/django-fagungis/README.rst

 Do you need an example?
 ~~~~~~~~~~~~~~~~~~~~~~~

-Ok, let's assume you want to configure your django project called "projectus".
+OK, let's assume you want to configure your django project called "simpleproject".
-So, what we know about it?
+So, what do we know about it?
-we know:
+We know:

-* the project is called **projectus**
+* the project is called **simpleproject**

-* the hg repository is **https://bitbucket.org/DNX/projectus**
+* the git repository is **https://github.com/damianmoore/django-simple-project.git**

-* the ip of the server where you want to host it is: **88.88.88.88**
+* the IP of the server where you want to host it is: **88.88.88.88**

-* you want to use the domain **www.projectus.org** which point to 88.88.88.88
+* you want to use the domain **simpleproject.org** which points to 88.88.88.88

-Ok, it's enough to configure and deploy your project, let's do it!
+OK, it's enough to configure and deploy your project, let's do it!
 Clone example_fabfile.py::

     cp path/to/fagungis/example_fabfile.py path/to/projectus/fabfile.py

 or::

-    wget -O fabfile.py https://bitbucket.org/DNX/django-fagungis/raw/tip/fagungis/example_fabfile.py
+    wget -O fabfile.py https://raw.github.com/damianmoore/django-fagungis/master/fagungis/example_fabfile.py

 Now apply some changes to earlier cloned fabfile.py file in your project root: